marmarek/qubes-doc/external/troubleshooting/remove-vm-manually.md

 ---
+lang: en
 layout: doc
+permalink: /doc/remove-vm-manually/
+ref: 92
 title: How to Remove VMs Manually
-permalink: /doc/remove-vm-manually/
 ---

 How to Remove VMs Manually